 Course Requirements.
 At least twelve of the twenty-four hours in coursework (not counting thesis research) required for the degree must be in courses numbered 700 or above.
 The remaining twelve hours may be in either 600-level or 700-level courses.
-Credit may be allowed for as many as six hours of graduate work transferred from another institution, but the minimum residence requirement is not thereby reduced.
+Credit may be allowed for as many as six hours of graduate work transferred from another institution at the discretion of the program director and dean of the Graduate School, but the minimum residence requirement is not thereby reduced.